Skip to main content

 Calculate transfer duty on your Western Australian property purchase with current 2025–26 rates and first home buyer concessions for metro and regional areas.

-On a $600,000 property in Western Australia, transfer duty is approximately $20,315 (2025–26 rates).
-First home buyers in metro areas pay a reduced rate of $13.63 per $100 on properties up to $700,000.
+On a $600,000 property in Western Australia, transfer duty is approximately $22,515 (2025–26 rates).
+First home buyers in metro/Peel areas purchasing an established home at this price pay $13,630 (concessional rate of $13.63 per $100 on the amount over $500,000).

 Calculate Your WA Transfer Duty